 This penguin is sometimes known as the Peruvian penguin.
 They have been exploited in two ways.
 Firstly, their droppings, or guano, makes wonderful fertiliser so has been collected in huge quantities.
 Secondly, their underskin fat deposits make an oil suitable for oil lamps.
-One Humboldt penguin can produce 2 pints of oil which could keep a small house lit for a week.
-Action for the Wild, Colchester Zoo's charity is raising funds to protect Humboldt penguins in Peru.
+One Humboldt penguin can produce two pints of oil which could keep a small house lit for a week.
+Action for the Wild, Colchester Zoo’s charity is raising funds to protect Humboldt penguins in Peru.

-See what penguins you can identify during your next visit!
+Why not see what penguins you can identify during your next visit!